 Many people who use drugs worry about being judged when accessing health care.
 You can make a difference by interrogating your own beliefs about drugs and the people who use them.
 People who use drugs and experience marginalization or discrimination based on other intersecting factors such as poverty, class, race or ethnicity, or involvement in sex work experience compounded stigma and discrimination.
 Stigma also contributes to drug poisoning deaths due to the toxic drug supply.
-According to the BC Coroners Service (https://tinyurl.com/vzzact4b), the majority of people who died of illicit drug poisoning used drugs alone in their homes.
+The 2018 report Illicit Drug Overdose Deaths in BC: Findings of Coroners' Investigations found that the majority of people who died of an illicit drug overdose used drugs alone in their homes.
 Most people who have died of accidental drug poisoning have had both mental health and substance use concerns, which shows an opportunity and need for screening and open conversations around both substance use and mental health.